allianz/ng-aquila/projects/ng-aquila/src/comparison-table/comparison-table.md

 For better mobile side-to-side scrolling user experience the table should be placed in a horizontal scroll indicator `<nx-swipebar>` component.

+### Accessibility

+When using an icon-only cell it is important that the `nx-icon` has an `aria-label`.
+To learn more about the usage of an aria-label [click here](./documentation/accessibility/overview#usage-of-aria-label).

+### Avoiding CLS issues with dynamic content

+With the new [Core Web Vitals set of Google page metrics](https://web.dev/vitals/), pages can get penalized for hight [Cumulative Layout Shift](https://web.dev/cls/) measurements, which commonly occures with the content that is added to the page dynamically.
+To ensure good user experience (and avoid sanctions from search engines), make sure to [use placeholders or fixed-height containers](https://web.dev/optimize-cls/#dynamic-content) for content that is loaded dynamically.
+You can refer to our examples.

 ### Examples

 #### Basic Comparison Table